 Foulk’s team presented staged interactions between an apologetic late-arriving participant and the study leader, who responded neutrally or rudely.

-Participants who observed the leader’s rude response more quickly identified actual rude words than participants who had observed the neutral interaction.
+Participants who observed the leader’s rude response more quickly identified rude words in a task than participants who had observed the neutral interaction.

-This suggests that observing rude interactions “prime” people’s awareness and sensitivity to future uncivil interactions.
+This suggests that observing rude interactions “primes” people’s awareness and sensitivity to future uncivil interactions.

 People who witnessed rudeness were more likely to be rude to others, confirming the impact of observing aggression on future behavior, demonstrated by Stanford’s Walter Mischel, Dorothea Ross and Sheila Ross.

 Foulk’s group also observed this priming effect when